Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Green's function estimate

 \section{Green's function estimate}

-In this section, we will apply Schr\"odinger heat kernel estimates to give the Green's function estimate of the Schr\"odinger operator on complete gradient shrinking Ricci solitons; see Theorem \ref{Green}.
+In this section, we will apply Schr\"odinger heat kernel estimates to obtain Green's function estimates for the Schr\"odinger operator on complete gradient shrinking Ricci solitons; see Theorem \ref{Green}.
 Recall that Malgrange \cite{[Ma]} proved that any Riemannian manifold admits a Green's function

-if the integral on the right hand side converges, where $H(x,y,t)$ denotes the heat kernel of the Laplace operator.
+if the integral on the right-hand side converges, where $H(x,y,t)$ denotes the heat kernel of the Laplace operator.
 Varopoulos \cite{[Varo]} showed that any complete manifold $(M,g)$ has a positive Green's function only if

-where $V_p(t)$ denotes the volume of the geodesic ball of radius $t$ with center at $p\in M$.
+for some point $p\in M$, where $V_p(t)$ denotes the volume of the geodesic ball $B_t(p)$ with radius $t$ and center at $p$.
 When the Ricci curvature of manifolds is nonnegative, Varopoulos \cite{[Varo]} and Li-Yau \cite{[LY]} proved \eqref{Greennecessary} is a sufficient and necessary condition for the existence of positive Green's function.